Healthdirect Free Australian health advice you can count on.

 You should call triple zero (000) and ask for an ambulance if you have an anal injury and you:

-If an object, such as a sex toy, is lodged in the rectum, it needs to be removed urgently by a doctor.
+If an object, such as a sex toy, is stuck in the rectum, it needs to be removed urgently by a doctor.
 Go to the nearest emergency department (ED).

-You must not try to remove the foreign body by yourself or allow anybody else to try — trying to remove it may cause more damage if it is done by someone who is not medically trained.
+Do not try to remove an object stuck in your rectum by yourself or let anybody else try to remove it.
+This may cause more damage, if it is done by someone who is not medically trained.

-It is vital that the object is not left inside because it can damage the lining of the rectum and other internal organs or lead to serious, potentially life-threatening problems.
+It is important that the object is not left inside because it can damage the lining of the rectum and other internal organs or lead to serious, sometimes life-threatening problems.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.